saunah/saunah-frontend/README.md

 The environment variables, which should be set on build time can be specified in the corresponding .env files.
 If a env-var should be configurable on the docker-container, it should be put into the `.env` in the following format: A env var called `REACT_APP_TEST_VAR` should be set to `###REACT_APP_TEST_VAR###`.
 These environment variables will be taken from the environment on run-time of the container.

-### Limitations

-1. Be aware that only env-vars with the prefix `REACT_APP_` will be replaced.
+Be aware that only env-vars with the prefix `REACT_APP_` will be replaced.
-2. Make sure your env-vars don't contain a `,`.
-If they do, they can't be replaced.